 Our financial statements are expressed in U.S. dollars, which is our reporting currency.
 Certain Renminbi figures in this annual report are translated into U.S. dollars solely for the reader's convenience.
-Unless otherwise noted, all convenience translations from Renminbi to U.S. dollars in this annual report were made at a rate of RMB6.3726 to \$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on December 30, 2021.
+Unless otherwise noted, all convenience translations from Renminbi to U.S. dollars in this annual report were made at a rate of RMB7.0999 to \$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on December 29, 2023.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, at the rate stated above, or at all.

-AirNet Technology Inc., our ultimate Cayman Islands holding company, does not have any substantive operations other than (1) directly controlling Chuangyi Technology, our wholly-owned subsidiary in China that controls and holds the VIEs and their respective subsidiaries through certain contractual arrangements, which conduct our air travel media network business operations, and (2) directly controlling Blockchain Dynamics Limited, our Hong Kong subsidiary that conducts our cryptocurrency mining business operations.
+AirNet Technology Inc., our ultimate Cayman Islands holding company, does not have any substantive operations other than directly controlling (1) Chuangyi Technology, our wholly-owned subsidiary in China that controls and holds the VIEs and their respective subsidiaries through certain contractual arrangements, which conduct our air travel media network business, and (2) Shenzhen Yuehang Information Technology Co., Ltd. and Xi'an Shengshi Dinghong Information Technology Co., Ltd., our wholly-owned subsidiaries in China that conduct our air travel media network business operations.